PCardoso7/football_card_pt/README.md

 Football Lives, Results and Leaderboards on a Lovelace Card (Home Assistant).
  - Allows Telegram notifications and automations triggered by a simple goal from the favorite team.

-Credits to:
+Credits to:<br>
-Joel Mendes (https://github.com/tv4you2016) for the contribution in reviewing all the files.
+- Joel Mendes (https://github.com/tv4you2016) for the contribution in reviewing all the files.<br>
-Pedro Miguel Fernandes (https://github.com/pmfernandes) for the contribution with some functions nodes.
+- Pedro Miguel Fernandes (https://github.com/pmfernandes) for the contribution with some functions nodes.

 # Pre-requisites: